Many issues can prevent quality dog sleep overnight and cause canine insomnia. That may surprise you since most dogs sleep 12 to 14 hours daily.

 Experiment to find out what temperature works best.

 Create a special spot

-Get your puppy or dog their comfy bed.
+Get your puppy or dog a comfy bed.

 Don’t let your dog sleep with you on your bed or in your room.

-Close your bedroom door if you don’t confine your dog at night.
+Close the door to your bedroom if you don’t confine your dog at night.